Should Ontario Build an Underwater Power Line Across Lake Ontario?

 What Could Change

-If approved, Ontario would direct the IESO to run a competitive bidding process for the Toronto Third Line project.
-The winning company would need to demonstrate experience with underwater transmission and Indigenous engagement.
-The line would be operational by 2037 or sooner, with contract terms requiring cost controls that feed into electricity rate regulation.
+If approved, Ontario would direct the IESO to run a competitive bidding process for the Toronto Third Line project, with a target completion date of 2037.
+The winning company would need experience with underwater transmission lines and Indigenous community engagement.
+Contract terms would include cost controls that affect electricity rates and requirements for Indigenous economic participation.

 Key Issues

-- What experience should companies need to bid on this underwater transmission project?
+- What experience should companies need to bid on this project?

-- How should Indigenous economic participation be evaluated and enforced?
+- How should Indigenous community engagement and economic participation be evaluated?

-- How should the contract ensure the project stays on schedule and within budget?
+- What contract terms should protect ratepayers and ensure the project stays on schedule?

 How to Participate